mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 fmt.Printf("Inserted %v documents into episode collection!\n", len(episodeResult.InsertedIDs))
 ```

 In the above example you'll notice that we are using a slice of `interface{}` which represents each of the documents that we wish to insert.
 For each of the documents, the same `bson.D` rules are applied, as seen previously.
-Also notice that the `InsertedID` from the previous insert operation was used to reference the parent level podcast for each episode inserted.
+Also notice that the `InsertedID` from the previous insert operation was used to reference the parent podcast for each episode inserted.

 Rather than returning an `InsertOneResult`, the `InsertMany` function returns an `InsertManyResult`.
-However, this behaves in a similar fashion, with the exception that now we have access to `InsertedIDs` which is an interface slice.
+However, this behaves in a similar fashion, with the exception that now we have access to `InsertedIDs` which is an `[]interface{}`.
 This slice will contain the ids to each of the inserted episodes for this particular example.

 ## Conclusion